 The Guide helps prepare students for success in each of these domains.
 Educators using the Guide may wish to use additional information to supplement the resources described in the Guide or to increase their knowledge in youth mental health.
-While there are many mental health resources available, we recommend two that meet our standards of quality: the handbook "When Something's Wrong: Strategies for Teachers" which can be found at: http://healthymindscanada.ca/ and the classroom resource "Stop Wondering, Start Knowing" which can be found at http://keltymentalhealth.ca.
+While there are many mental health resources available, we recommend one that meets our standards of quality: the classroom resource "Stop Wondering, Start Knowing" which can be found at http://keltymentalhealth.ca.